risingwavelabs/risingwave-docs-legacy/docs/dev/code-java.md

 ## Query a materialized view

-The code in this section queries the materialized view `mv1` to get the real-time numbers.
+The code in this section queries the materialized view `counter` to get the real-time numbers.

 ```java
 import java.sql.*;